Radosław Majewski

-Radosław Majewski ([raˈdɔswaf maˈjɛfski]; born 15 December 1986) is a Polish professional footballer who plays for Wieczysta Kraków.
+Radosław Majewski ([raˈdɔswaf maˈjɛfski]; born 15 December 1986) is a Polish professional footballer who plays as an attacking midfielder for I liga club Znicz Pruszków.
 He also played for the Poland national team.

 Club career

 Early career

 Majewski was born in Pruszków, Masovian Voivodeship.
 He began his career at his hometown club Znicz Pruszków.
 In 2007, he was signed by Dyskobolia Grodzisk Wielkopolski following an impressive performance against the then-Ekstraklasa club.
 In 2008, he moved to the Polish capital due to Dyskobolia's Polonia Warsaw.
 However, after some lackluster performances and criticism of his off-pitch lifestyle, the club decided to loan him to Nottingham Forest with the hope that the move would mature him and help him rediscover the form that got him into the Polish international set up in the years prior.